roitraining/kbernetes-onboard/setup/README.md

         - you should then be able to start the backend using: npm start

-# If you choose not to set it up locally (or don't have the time), you will need to demo in cloud shell.
-That will involve many of the same steps as above, but with less installation of basic tools.
+# If you choose not to set it up locally (or don't have the time), you will need to
+# demo in cloud shell.
+That will involve many of the same steps as above, but with
+# less installation of basic tools.
+You will not be able to demo the complete
+# application in cloud shell, just the consituent parts.